richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

     D) It restricts client connectivity using firewalls, endpoints, and VPNs

 8. What is the primary purpose of auditing in SQL environments?
-    A) To record securityrelevant events for accountability and compliance
+    A) To record security-relevant events for accountability and compliance
     B) To automatically remediate misconfigurations
     C) To mask data for unauthorized users
     D) To enforce rowlevel security policies